springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-The meaning and/or operation of content on SpringerLink is generally unaffected by focus order.
+The meaning and/or operation of content on this product is generally unaffected by focus order.
 <br><br>
-The SpringerLink website contains content that is rendered in two separate designs.
+This product contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
 Some pages rendered in the <strong>older</strong> design may contain components where some items in the focus order do not match the visual order (for example the "date published" filtering on search results pages).
 <br><br>